tarikceylan/epam-how-to-crack-ti/feedbacks/interview_1.md

 > Doubts of async/await being a syntactic sugar over Promises

 **Answer:**

 <!--- Wants to see more info about structure of async/await, their built from promises and generators -->

 > `async/await` provides a way for more readable and maintainable (cleaner) code compared to `Promise`.
 It's just a wrapper to restyle our code.
+> `async/await` provides a synchronous looking-like structure for an asynchronous tasks.
+> `async/await` structure is a syntactic sugar for promieses (built on promises)

 ---